VinceZK/json-on-relations/README.md

    + [Modeling](http://localhost:3000/model)
    + [Entity Browser](http://localhost:3000/entity/list)

-*If you are using Angular for UI development, you can install the package 'npm i jor-angular' for the types.*
+**If you are using Angular for UI development, you are encouraged to install the package [JOR-Angular](https://github.com/VinceZK/json-on-relations/tree/master/projects/jor-angular) for some useful libraries.**

 ## RESTful API
 Following APIs are opened in the default route table.
 These examples are also listed in the 'test/test_api.http'.